alessandrobigiotti/micro-credentials-smart-contracts/README.md

-# Consortium Blockchain in E-Learning Platform to Improve Verifiability, Trustworthy and Sharing of Micro-Credentials
+# Blockchain in E-Learning Platform to Enhance Trustworthy and Sharing of Micro-Credentials

+***Work In Progress...***

 This project contains "demonstration" smart contracts to integrate a consortium blockchain within e-learning platform to improve the verifiability, trustworthy and sharing of micro-credentials certificates.